 RIIO accounts is a continuing project designed to provide participants in corporate governance of RIIO-regulated network companies (including a wide spectrum of interests in the investor community) with more transparent and more assured information about economic performance.
 This involves us establishing a new standard for regulatory 'generally accepted accounting practice' (GAAP) derived from UK and International GAAP.
+It also involves companies reporting under regulatory corporate governance principles which stress that creating benefits for consumers underpins sustainable shareholder value.
 The objective is to heighten the effectiveness of our incentive regimes by providing a regulatory financial reporting framework consistent with and audited to a 'fairly presents' standard.
 This is broadly equivalent in quality to the 'true and fair' standard for statutory accounts and should help ensure companies can be more rigorously held to account for their performance under RIIO.
 During 2017-18 we will continue to work with stakeholders to deliver a reporting framework that meets this objective.